Yogi-Patel/yogipatel.dev/README.md

    ```
    pip freeze > requirements.txt
    ```
    **Note:** Run the above command everytime you add/install a new library.
 This is what Heroku will use to create an environment.
+Hopefully, you were using a virtual environment.

    Create a .txt file called **runtime.txt** and add `python-<version>`.
 For me, it was `python-3.11.5`.